 - 1) Present and discuss texts in at least one workshop.

 - 2) Hand in two 1-page position papers (one of these can be replaced with a field report from an excursion).

 - Each module will have an obligatory activity at the end

-- The activity will be either a presentation or a short written assignment
+- The activity will be either a presentation, participation in discussion or a short written assignment

 One week home-exam.
 Length: 6000 Words (+/-20%).